caseyprovost/turbo-appointments/README.md

 to communicate anything you deem important (what choices you made, why you went a certain route, and so on).
 If possible, have a separate commit for each assignment.

-Once you are done with the code changes, simply open a Pull Request against the `main` branch with your commits.
+Once you are done with the code changes, create a ZIP file of your repository and send it back to us.
 Thanks!

 ### Assignment #1: let users create appointments without a full page reload